Dave Allen (comedian)

 David Tynan O'Mahony (6 July 1936 – 10 March 2005), known professionally as Dave Allen, was an Irish comedian, satirist, and actor.
 He was best known for his observational comedy.
 Allen regularly provoked indignation by highlighting political hypocrisy and showing disdain for religious authority.
 His technique and style have influenced young British comedians.

 Initially becoming known in Australia in 1963 and 1964, Allen made regular television appearances in the United Kingdom from the late 1960s until the mid-1980s.
 The BBC aired his Dave Allen Show from 1971 to 1986, which was also exported to several other European countries.
 He had a major resurgence during the late 1980s and early to mid-1990s before retiring in 1998.
-His television shows were also broadcast in the United States, Canada, Denmark, Sweden, Norway, the Netherlands, Yugoslavia, Australia, and New Zealand.
+His television shows were also broadcast in the United States, Canada, Denmark, Sweden, Norway, the Netherlands, Belgium, Yugoslavia, Australia, and New Zealand.

 Early life

 David Tynan O'Mahony was born in the Firhouse suburb of Dublin on 6 July 1936, the son of an Irish father and English mother.
 His father, Cullen "Pussy" O'Mahony, was the managing editor of The Irish Times, the son of writer Nora Tynan O'Mahony, and a nephew of writer Katharine Tynan.
 His mother, Jean Archer, was a housewife.
 During the Irish War of Independence, his father fought with British Forces as part of the Auxiliary Division; at the end of that conflict, he enlisted in Britain's Palestine Police Force to undertake operations in Mandatory Palestine.

 Allen, his brothers, and their mother spent around 18 months living in Keenagh, County Longford after leaving Dublin in the wake of the 1941 North Strand bombings.
 Following this, they moved back to Dublin and lived at Cherryfield, a house between Firhouse and Templeogue Bridge.
 Allen was educated at Newbridge College, Terenure College, and the Catholic University School.
+Allen himself later described the brutal treatment that was sometimes meted out to pupils by the nuns at the latter establishment giving rise to the root of some of his nun jokes.
+He often referred to them as "The Gestapo in drag".

-His father died when Allen was 12 years old, and his mother subsequently moved the family to England when he was 14.
+His father died when Allen was 12 years old, and his mother moved the family to England when he was 14.